tnrdd/cycles_count/README.md

 # Cycles Count
 Read the TSC register with the x86_64 RDTSCP instruction to benchmark the execution of a function in CPU clock cycles granularity from both kernel and user space.
+LFENCE is used to avoid other instructions being executed before the reading is complete.

 # Referencies